RobertTalbert/discretecs/MTH225-Fall2023/assignments/Mathematican Induction tutorial.md

 Here, for example, would be an explanation for why the binary of an even number always ends in a zero:

->[!NOTE]
-Let $n$ be any even number.
+>Let $n$ be any even number.
 Then if we convert $n$ to binary, the rightmost bit will be the remainder left over when we divide $n$ by 2.
 Since $n$ is even, it's evenly divisible by 2 with no remainder.
 Therefore that rightmost bit must be zero.

 Here's another, which takes a different approach: